opencitations/repository_setup_guides/docs/src/content/docs/ci_cd/github_actions_basics.md

 description: Core concepts and workflow syntax for automating build, test, and deployment pipelines with GitHub Actions
 ---

-GitHub Actions is a powerful and flexible automation platform integrated directly into GitHub.
-It allows you to automate your build, test, and deployment pipeline right from your repository.
+GitHub Actions is an automation platform integrated into GitHub.
+It provides build, test, and deployment automation within your repository.

 ## Core concepts